 Location where vehicle was stopped or accident occurred.
-A maximum of 40 characters is allotted.
+A maximum of 40 characters are allotted.
 They may be:

-- A. A letter
+- 1. A letter

-- B. A number
+- 2. A number

-- C. A hyphen
+- 3. A hyphen

-- D. A slash
+- 4. A slash

 Be as specific as possible.
 It is NOT necessary to include name of town/city as this information is recorded in Question # 2.